AmandaB2023/P1_Lackyle_Sporthorses/README.md

 *   I want to be able to navigate the site easily to find information.

-*   As a user I want to be able to find out what horses Lackyle Stables currently have for sale.
+*   As a user, I want to be able to find out what horses Lackyle Stables currently have for sale.

 *   I want to be able to find a description of each horse for sale.